yuno-payments/yuno-docs/docs/SDKs/complementary-features-full-sdk.md

       </td>

       <td>
-        URL to be redirected after the payment was not successful.
+        URL to redirect the customer to if the payment with Mercado Pago Checkout Pro fails.
       </td>
     </tr>
   </tbody>